stevebarakat/model-d/README.md

 ## Contributing

-We welcome contributions to improve the Minimoog Model D emulator!
+Want to improve the Minimoog Model D emulator?
+Contributions are welcome!

 ### How to Contribute